 Lissy Rienow is 19 years old.
-With one older brother and five younger siblings she has a passion for helping teens live for Christ at home.
-Family relationships are hard and we all need biblical encouragement!
+With one older brother and five younger siblings she has a passion for helping teens live for Christ in their family relationships.
+Every family struggles and we all need biblical encouragement.

 She is a student at Lipscomb University in Nashville, TN.
-Serving with Visionary Family Ministries, she speaks at youth and family ministry events around the country and writes Bible studies for teens.
-She has impacted students through ministry events in Scotland, France, Singapore, and Bolivia.
-If you are interested in having Lissy speak to students in your community, you can contact her at email@example.com or (630) 779-5899.
-You can follow her on instagram @Liss_Rienow.
+Serving with Visionary Family Ministries, she speaks at youth and family ministry events around the country and internationally, including Scotland, France, Singapore, and Bolivia.
+Her desire is to see families build healthy, Christ-centered relationships with one another.
+If you are interested in having Lissy speak to students or parents in your community, you can contact her at Lissy@visionaryfam.com or you can follow her on instagram @Liss_Rienow.

 Living for Christ at Home: A Challenge for Teens